 Spectrum Annual - "The Good Shabti", art by Jeffrey Alan Love, 2015

 Spectrum Annual - "The Voyage of the Basset" (Irregularity), art by Gary Northfield, 2015

 Sunday Times EFG Short Story Award - Longlist - "The Spiders of Stockholm" by E.J.
 Swift (Irregularity), 2014

 Twenty in 20 - Longlist - "We'll Always Be Here" by S.L.
 Grey (The Lowest Heaven), 2013

-For a complete list of awards and other reviews, please see the complete list of our titles.
+For a full list of awards, recognition and some glowing reviews, please see the complete list of our titles.